Heel Pain (Plantar Fasciitis)

 "Patient-first" means that we consider every treatment option to find the one that best suits your needs.

-Our doctors start by exploring the most conservative options that will treat your case, but we are also skilled in using cutting-edge techniques for complex cases.
-Dr. Morris specializes in using advanced orthobiologics, such as stem cells, to boost healing in select cases.
+When you come in for care at North County Foot & Ankle Specialists in Escondido, CA, the doctors start by exploring the most conservative options to bring you relief.
+However, if needed, we are also trained in using the latest techniques to treat complex cases.
+In addition to his advanced training in reconstructive procedures, Dr. Morris specializes in using advanced orthobiologics to boost healing in select cases.

 Don't let foot pain prevent you from enjoying life to its fullest.